 Signs That Someone Lacks Empathy

 Even though human beings are social creatures by nature, empathy doesn’t come naturally to all of us.
 Some people are more empathetic than others.
-In more extreme cases, some people suffer from Empathy Deficit Disorder (EDD).
+In more extreme cases where people lack empathy, some people suffer from Empathy Deficit Disorder (EDD).

 As Douglas LaBier, Ph.D., a business psychologist, psychoanalytic psychotherapist, and the Director of the Center for Progressive Development in Washington, DC. said,

 Empathy Deficit Disorder is a pervasive but overlooked condition.
 In fact, our increasingly polarized social and political culture of the past few years reveals that EDD is more severe than ever.
 It has profound consequences for the mental health of both individuals and society.

 He explains that when you suffer EDD, you are unable to step outside yourself and tune in to what other people experience, especially those who feel, think and believe differently from yourself.
 That makes it a source of personal conflicts of communication breakdown in intimate relationships and of adversarial attitudes – including hatred – towards groups of people who differ in their beliefs, traditions or ways of life from your own.

 Here are some signs that will help you identify if someone around you lacks empathy:

 - They jump fast into criticizing others without putting themselves in other people’s shoes.